stereolabs/ros2_replay_data/README.md

 - Replaying specific recorded sequences with different SDK parameters to optimize modules (depth, positional tracking, object detection) **synchronized with external recorded data** (e.g other sensors, other robotics module messages,  proprietary ros messages...)
 - Test new AI models on the recorded sequence to check for improvements
-- Inspect carefully a scene to detect potential issues.
+- Inspect carefully a scene to detect potential issues, by pausing on the data replay and manually seeking forward on the data.
 - Topics can be reused as input of other nodes to check their behavior.

 #### How to use it ?